flim-labs/flim-labs-api/Single-point-spectroscopy-phasor-analysis/README.md

 - Fluorescence Lifetime Display Labels: Labels are provided in the third layout to show the values of the (g,s) coordinates in the phasor plot and the resulting fluorescence lifetime calculated in nanoseconds.

 - Real-Time Plot Refresh: A timer is established to facilitate real-time visualization updates.
-The plot is refreshed at intervals of 100 milliseconds, ensuring that users are kept informed of the evolving fluorescence decay curve.
+The TCSPC histogram plots are refreshed at intervals of 100 milliseconds, ensuring that users are kept informed of the evolving fluorescence decay curve.

 ```
 class MainWindow(QMainWindow):